 2017 – Now with Tackle!

-2017 brought us our 5th season of non-contact, coed Tag play and our first to offer tackle rugby for both our 5th-6th and 7th-8th grade boys teams.
+2017 brought us our 5th season of non-contact, coed Tag play and our first to offer boys tackle rugby, forming both 5th-6th and 7th-8th grade teams.
 This summer was a ‘transition season’ as most of the boys had never played an organized tackle sport before.
 Our resolve was tested and the boys came through brilliantly.
 The kids had a ton of fun – many stating they had more fun than they thought they would and parents were pleasantly surprised to discover it wasn’t in fact such a violent game.
 Other than some heat issues and bruised pride, there were no significant injuries or concussions for any of our kids – this was a great growing experience for everyone that stuck through it.